 As of DBDOC 10.4, it is possible to link the locations of external documents into a project.
 Unlike all other documents and graphics built into a project, only the locations of these documents are built into the project file.
 All other documents are included in the project file in their entirety.

 This feature is very useful for linking external shared documentation to the system view presented in Hyperview.
 In addition, file formats that are not currently handled by DBDOC, such as TIF graphics, can be linked and made available along with the regular compiled graphics.
-At the moment, only PDF files and TIF files can be linked into the M14 as external documents, but more file types could easily be handled in future versions of DBDOC.
+At the moment, only PDF files and TIF files can be linked into a project as external documents, but more file types could easily be handled in future versions of DBDOC.

 C:\External Files\PDFs\Minco TT manual.pdf

 \\COMPUTER\External Files\PDFs\Minco TT manual.pdf

 Links to external documents can be listed in the table of contents just like links to other documents.
 A chapter may consist exclusively of external documents, or of a mix of external and built-in documents as shown here.

 There can also be links to external documents in a text document in the content pane.

 Clicking on an external document link causes a "proxy document" to appear in the content pane.
 The proxy document is a placeholder for the actual external document, and contains a link that will bring up the actual external document in an external viewer.
 In future versions of DBDOC the proxy document will probably contain a thumbnail of the external document.

 When you click on the link to an external document, Hyperview attempts to locate the actual document on your filesystem or in a networked location.
 Hyperview checks the following locations in this order: